sourcegraph/openctx/provider/google-docs/README.md

 **Status:** experimental

-> NOTE: Currently only works in development mode due to javascript bundling issues.
+> NOTE: Currently only works in development mode due to JavaScript bundling issues.

 ## Configuration